The definitive ranking of every Supernatural episode

 In the series' penultimate hour, Sam and Dean face off against Chuck, ultimately defeating him by transferring his power to Jack.

-Any appearance by Death is a good one, but this time, he decides to hand his powers over to Dean for a day.
-Oh, and Freddy Krueger himself, Robert Englund, pops up, just in case the episode wasn’t good enough already.
+Death is welcome in any episode of Supernatural, but this time, he decides to hand his powers over to Dean for a day.
+Oh, and Freddy Krueger himself, Robert Englund, pops up, just in case the episode wasn't good enough already.

 What if the Titanic never sank?
 Well, fate still has some souls to collect.
 More importantly, come on, Balthazar.
 What kind of angel could hate Titanic?